FluffyBullet/exertFitness/README.md

 #### Future developments
  1. Objective and target board to be included as part of an app/login feature. (research 1, Routine)
  2. Scheduled e-mails to owner of Exert Fitness to advise of users who have updated their calorie counts on the website.
+ 3. Limitation of dates displayed in comparison chart.
+At present the chart will display all data stored in local storage.
+    * This will be fixed in future updates by sorting all objects in date order, starting from the active date and working back either 7, 14 or 30 days.

 ## <u>Test & Bugs</u>
 ### Fixed